 Apart from Elephant, Lion, Buffalo and Zebra will see a lot of Lechwe, a medium size reddish hued antelope that particularly favors riverine areas.
 Also Bushbuck, Puku antelope and Hippo which congregate in the river.
 Cheetah can also been seen fairly often, with Hyena and Leopard being mostly nocturnal creatures.
 Birding enthusiasts can keep a look out for Pel's Fishing Owl and the African Fish Eagle.

 Read more in our Chobe Wildlife Guide

 Of course, safari game drives in the early morning and late afternoon, accompanied by an expert guide and a tracker in the Chobe National Park.
 But even better is a wildlife boat safari on Chobe River.
 Particularly when many animals come down to the water to drink.
 Which is very early morning and at sunset.
 Early morning, just before sunrise can give up evidence of nocturnal kills.

-Sunsets are spectacular, and just drifting peacefully on the river with a glass of champagne and the smell of the days settling dust accompanied by the grunts of hippo, the occasional trumpeting of elephants and the lowing of jostling buffalo Off-road driving and night drives are not permitted.
-Outside the Park, visitors can go on bush walks and night excursions.
+Sunsets are spectacular, and just drifting peacefully on the river with a glass of champagne and the smell of the days settling dust accompanied by the grunts of hippo, the occasional trumpeting of elephants and the lowing of jostling buffalo.
+A Chobe River sunset cruise is an unforgettable experience.

 The Savuti region is also very arid in some areas, with withering heat and hot sand.
 The Gubatsa Hills form ancient outcrops rising 90 metres out of a flat landscape.
 There are some sites of ancient San rock art in the area that can be visited.